 When you need employers' liability insurance: If you hire any employees, even if they're temporary or short-term employees, your small business is required by law to hold employers' liability insurance in most cases.

+And, of course, many businesses decide they need additional types of cover such as a form of commercial property insurance.
 If you're still uncertain about which is the best type of small business insurance for you, check out the six questions that can help you decide in our article What insurance does a small business need?

-Where Can I Get Small Business Insurance Quotes?
+How to Get Small Business Insurance Quotes

 How Much is Insurance for a Small Business?